EmilCreatePro/Space-Travel-And-Reservations---WebProject/README.md

 ## Authors: *Chirila and Codila*

-A complex site using javascript and node.js.
+A complex site using PHP and HTML.

 You can found this site [here](http://wait.com/).